Proof of the magnetic gap-labelling conjecture for principal solenoidal tori: Introduction

 Historically speaking, the gap-labelling theorem was originally conjectured by Bellissard \cite{Bellissard4} in the late 1980s.
 It concerns the labelling of gaps in the spectrum of a Schr\"odinger operator (in the absence of a magnetic field) by the elements of a subgroup of $\RR$ which results from pairing the $K_0$-group of the noncommutative analog for the Brillouin zone with the tracial state defined by the probability measure on the hull.
 The problem arises in a mathematical version of solid state physics in the context of aperiodic tilings.
 Its three proofs, discovered independently by the authors of \cite{BO,KP,BBG} all concern the proof of a statement in K-theory.
 See also \cite{BO-JFA}.
 Earlier results include the proof of the gap-labelling conjecture in 1D \cite{Bellissard5}, 2D \cite{BCL,VanEst} and in 3D \cite{BKL}.
+We remark that Bellissard's conjecture requires that the gap labelling group is equal to the frequency group, as opposed to the subgroup relationship in the case when the magnetic field is non-zero.

 The main results of the paper are in sections \ref{sect:proof of MGL} and \ref{sec:integrality}.
 In section \ref{sect:proof of MGL}, a proof of MGL is given assuming the integrality of the Chern character, an independent result, which extends the results of \cite{BO-JFA} and which was expected by many experts in the area.
 In section \ref{sec:integrality}, the magnetic gap-labelling conjecture for principal solenoidal tori is proved in full generality as an application of the previous result, by showing that the Chern character is indeed integral in this principal case.
 The MGL conjecture remains open for general solenoidal tori, see comments after the statement of Theorem \ref{thm:integral}.